 One of the most diverse marine ecosystems on the planet, set aside Baja, the second-longest peninsula in the world, the Sea of Cortez features 4,000 kilometers of coastline, each cove, beach, inlet, and sand spit distinct, and in a world of it’s own.
 A thousand shades of blue set against a backdrop of stark desert cacti gives you an idea of the area we’ll explore.

 Camping right on the beach, we’ll fall asleep and wake up to sunrises and sunsets off the warm water.
 During the day, enjoy an assortment of gear allowing you to make the most of the adventure, including kayaks, snorkel, and Spikeball sets for the more competitive amongst us.

 One of Earth’s most unique destinations

-Baja is one of the most unique landscapes on Earth, in large part thanks to its unique geography, planted between the Pacific Ocean and the Sea of Cortez, the range of volcanoes running the length of the peninsula, and the vast expanse of open, undeveloped space, much of it protected by the El Vizcaíno Biosphere Reserve, the largest protected habitat in Latin America.
+Baja is exceptionally distinct, in large part thanks to its unique geography.
+Planted between the Pacific Ocean and the Sea of Cortez, with a range of volcanoes running the length of the peninsula, the vast expanse of the Peninsula is set apart as open, undeveloped space.
+Indeed, much is protected by El Vizcaíno Biosphere Reserve, the largest protected habitat in Latin America.

 What we’ll do (aka a rough itinerary)